-Development of the design proposal to the stage of integrating structure system Module-4 Integration of necessary for the execution of the project and making relevant drawing for the design with structural system
+Integration of Development of the design proposal to the stage of integrating structure system Module-4 necessary for the execution of the project and making relevant drawing for the design with structural system

 - 1. Literature study and Case Study of different structural systems as used in famous buildings of the world. - 2.
 Presentation of the system with scaled models or actual structures in construction yard. - 3.
-Design of buildings like Stadia, auditorium, Petrol Pump, Factories, Museums, Malls, and buildings using varied structural systems. - 4.
-Study tours to relevant urban destinations for primary documentation.
+Design of buildings like Stadia, auditorium, Petrol Pump, Factories, Museums, Malls, and buildings using varied structural systems. - Study tours to relevant urban destinations for primary documentation.

-- Ching, Francis D. K. "Architecture: Form, Space and Order", John Wiley and Sons Inc. - 2.
-Lidwell, William, Holden, Kestina, Butler, Jill, "Universal Principles of Design", Rockport - Publications, - 3.
-AhmetHadrevic, "Structural Systems in Architecture", Book Serj Publishing, South Karolina. - Heinoengel, "Structure System" 4.
+- Ching, Francis D. K. "Architecture: Form, Space and Order", John Wiley and Sons Inc. - Lidwell, William, Holden, Kestina, Butler, Jill, "Universal Principles of Design", Rockport Publications, 2. - Ahmet Hadrevic, "Structural Systems in Architecture", Book Serj Publishing, South Karolina.
+3. - Heinoengel, "Structure System"

-THE TOTAL PROPERTY OF SERVE TOT ITEL I S.NO.
+S.NO.
 PARTICULARS NO. OF ASSIGNMENTS MARKS PER ASSIGNMENT TOTAL 1 Tutorial of Module - 1 1 5 5 2 Seminar / Presentation & Model of Module - 2 1 10 10 3 Design Exercises (Minor) of Module - 3 1 20 20 4 Design Exercises (Major) of Module - 4 1 35 35 TOTAL 70

 B. ARCH.
-SEMESTER - V RAR - 502, CONSTRUCTION & MATERIALS - V
+SEMESTER - V RAR - 502.
+CONSTRUCTION & MATERIALS - V

-PERIODS 3 EVALUAT ION SCHE EME SUBJECT CREDITS DURATION LECTURE TUTORIAL PRACTICAL/ SESS SESSIONAL ASSESMENT ESE TOTAL OF THEORY STUDIO СТ TA TOTAL THEORY VIVA TOTAL PAPER 2 0 4 25 50 75 50 25 75 150 4 3 HRS.
+PERIODS S EVALUAT ION SCHE EME SUBJECT CREDITS DURATION LECTUR E TUTORIA L PRACTICAL / SESS IONAL A ASSESMENT ESE TOTAL OF THEORY STUDIO СТ TA TOTAL THEOR Y VIVA TOTA L PAPER 2 0 4 25 50 75 50 25 75 150 4 3 HRS.

-- To acquaint the students tousage of building materials such as Metals (Ferrous), Floorings. - To understand the use of these building materials in building works. - To understand the use of the metal doors/windows in existing and new construction. - To familiarize the student with the building construction practices on site.
+- To acquaint the students to usage of building materials such as Metals (Ferrous), Floorings. - To understand the use of these building materials in building works. - To understand the use of the metal doors/windows in existing and new construction. - To familiarize the student with the building construction practices on site.